HDSB-GWS/Github-Classroom-Teacher-Tools/README.md

 - Previously I was just making changes to the main branch as students worked to provide feedback.
 This occasionally caused some conflicts that had to be resolved.
 I now work in a separate feedback branch and then create and merge a pull request with the feedback for the students.

 **Workflow:**
-1. Create Assignment in github Classroom and share assignment link with class.
+1. Create Assignment in [Github Classroom](https://classroom.github.com/) and share assignment link with class.
 2. Students work on Assignment by doing the following.
     * Students click link and create an assignment repo for themselves.
     * Students work on assignment in repl.it or IDE of their choice and submit work completed back to git repo (daily)
 3. Teacher clones assignment, creates feedback branch and synchs with main branch as necessary.
-(GetReadyForGrading.py)
+[GetReadyForGrading.py](GetReadyForGrading.py)
 4. Teacher provides comments, feedback or grade in the feedback branch.
 5. Teacher commits changes and sends them to students as a pull request.
-(SendFeedback.py)
+[SendFeedback.py](SendFeedback.py)
      * The current Feedback branch is renamed as a part of this process based on the current date/time.
 This allows a backup of every feedback branch merged in to still exits with minimal risk of merge conflicts.
 7. Student reviews feedback/grade and can choose to integrate back into their code base (or not).